jeremiahdy55/springAIchatbot/README.md

 To expand on this project into a more fully-developed production style application, future steps could include:
 - Conversation storage per user, allow user to view past chats (also clear stale chats)
-- More robust multi-lingual support (currently, user must prompt for a certain language first)
+- More robust multi-lingual support
+   - Currently, user must prompt for a certain language first
 - Greater hotel and hotel room data variety to test the effectiveness of vector similarity search
 - More robust data validation when submitting a booking request
+- Integration with a third-party banking/payment service